Alecto/Alecto/README.md

 Full-Stack Developer, Senior IT Professional and Educator
 ---------------------------------------------------------

+Head Coach of the Full-Stack JS Course, Hillel IT School.
 Senior Lecturer, Department of Information Systems, National Technical University "KhPI".
-Architect, project manager, ASTRAVEL and SKITOURS, LLC Astravel.
-Head Coach of the Full-Stack JS course at Hillel IT School.
+Architect and Project Manager ASTRAVEL and SKITOURS, LLC Astravel.

 * 🌍  I'm based in Ukraine
 * 🖥️  See my portfolio at [fomenko.top](http://fomenko.top/)